MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Non Garbageable Objects
 +++++++++++++++++++++++

-Immortal objects are regular objects that are not managed by the Java virtual machine garbage collector.
+Immortal objects are regular objects that are not managed by the garbage collector.
 Immortal objects do not move around in memory: they remain physically located in one memory location forever.

 .. _turningIntoImmortal: